BG6LH/FT-81x-BT-DIGI-Adaptor/README.md

 3. Add EMI inductor on TXD/RXD pins.
 4. Removed TXD's LED.

+## Important
+1. The FT-817/818's ACC jack always has a constant voltage of 13.8V, even you switched off the rig.
+We should ***BE VERY CAREFUL*** to avoid short-circuit the PCB and ACC jack accidentally.
+2. Meanwhile, aftering installing this adaptor, it will ***ALWAYS*** consume FT-817/818's battery energy.
+So, A battery with a power switch is recommended.
+For example, The WindCamp's FT-817/818 lithium battery.
+3. If you would purchase a JDY-67 Bluetooth moudle, make sure the firmware version is ***Above 1.3***.

 ## Background
 My friend BG6JJI designed a Bluetooth DIGI adaptor working for many old style TRXs with a Bluetooth, DIGI and CAT ability.
 He was using a Bluetooth module named JDY-67.
 I am not sure which manufacturer made the JDY-67.
 But it's really inexpensive and really works for Bluetooth Audio, and SPP in same time.